MaterializeInc/materialize/doc/user/content/cli.md

 * System architecture (ARM or x86_64)
 * Operating system type (Linux or macOS)

-We use this data to guide our product roadmap.
-Unless you are using [Materialize Cloud](/cloud/), we do not and cannot correlate this data to your identity.
+We use this data to guide our product roadmap, but do not and cannot correlate this data to your identity.

 ### Dataflow tuning